hulstonese/auto-test-ch-project/README.md

 - JDK 11 or higher
 - Maven 3.8.4 or higher
-- Chrome/Firefox browser for local testing
+- Chrome browser for local testing
 - Docker and Docker Compose (for remote execution)

 ## Test Execution